dawu76/investment-research-notes/investing-quant/funds/README.md

 - Goal: total return based on capital appreciation and income
 - Strategies: "allocates risk, rather than dollars, in a balanced manner across multiple asset classes" to avoid concentrated equity risk in traditional portfolios; traditional portfolios that allocate by capital (e.g. 60% stocks and 40% bonds) tend not to be risk-managed throughout time and rely on strong economic growth environments to generate returns
 - built around diversified risk-balanced exposures to Equity Risk, Interest Rate Risk and Inflation Risk; seeks to add return by taking relative-value positions within each asset class, overweighting individual assets that are more attractive and underweighting (or, to a limited extent, shorting) those that we find less attractive
-- adjusted expense ratio = 0.98%?
+- Expense ratio (adjusted) = 0.98%?
-- note: may be closed to new investors below $1M; does not appear to be available on TDA
+- Availability: not available at E-Trade;

 ---